leosassis/notebooks/README.md

 # notebooks

-I like to use notebooks to do quick tests and experiments with python and pyomo.
+Here, you will find some notebooks that I use to do quick tests and experiments with python and pyomo.